Relative Well-Posedness of Truncated Constrained Systems Accompanied by Variational Calculus: New Tools of Generalized Differentiation

-Now we are ready to define the new relative contingent coderivatives for multifunctions that are used below.
+In the case of reflexive Banach spaces $X$ and $Y$, it is well known that $\|(x,y)\|_{X\times Y}$ is Fr$\acute{\text{e}}$chet differentiable at any nonzero point.
+When $(x,y)=(0,0)$, we obviously have that $\|(x,y)\|^2_{X\times Y}$ is Fr$\acute{\text{e}}$chet differentiable, and thus the function $\|(x,y)\|^2_{X\times Y}$ is Fr$\acute{\text{e}}$chet differentiable on the whole space $X\times Y $ with the derivative } Now we are ready to define new relative contingent coderivatives for multifunctions that are used below.
 In comparing with the recent {\it projectional coderivative} studied in \cite{Yang2021,Yao2023}, where the projection of a normal cone to the tangent cone of the constrained set was used, we are motivated by the fact that the intersection of the normal cone with the tangent cone would be easier to deal with than to find projections.
-Observe that the novel coderivatives below are the first ones in variational analysis that combine {\it primal/tangent} and {\it dual/normal} constructions in infinite dimensions. \begin{Def} Let $S:X\rightrightarrows Y$ be a multifunction between Banach spaces, $\Omega\subset X$, $\Theta\subset Y$ be nonempty, and $(\bar x,\bar y)\in \operatorname{gph} S|_\Omega^\Theta$, where $\bar y$ is dropped if $S(\bar x)=\{\bar y\}$.
+Observe that the novel coderivatives below are the first ones in variational analysis that combine {\it primal/tangent} and {\it dual/normal} constructions in infinite dimensions.
+It is worth noting that apart from the multifunction $S$, another two components in the definition below are the sets $\Omega$ and $\Theta$.
+The set $\Omega$ represents the restriction on the parameters, while the set $\Theta$ can be understood as a truncation of the image of $S$. \begin{definition} Let $S:X\rightrightarrows Y$ be a multifunction between Banach spaces, $\Omega\subset X$, $\Theta\subset Y$ be nonempty, and $(\bar x,\bar y)\in \operatorname{gph} S|_\Omega^\Theta$.